Effects of Breathing Exercises on Blood Clots (Thrombus) By Dr. Artour Rakhimov, Alternative Health Educator and Author

 Easy and slow breathing with high body O2 levels (over 40 seconds,

-as medical textbooks suggest) naturally prevents formation of thrombus
+as medical textbooks suggest) naturally prevents the formation of a thrombus

 (blood clots).
 This is a great preventive value of normal breathing.